apicalshark/quantum-launcher/changelogs/unreleased.md

 ## UX

+- Overhauled the mod list, now with **icons**, bulk-selection (shift/ctrl-click and ctrl-a), and better aesthetics.
-- (TODO) Presets and text exporting (explained below) are now grouped together under a hamburger menu for easier access
+- Presets, text exporting (explained below), and recommended mods are now under a hamburger menu.
-- Disabled mods are now tinted darker
-- (TODO) Mod selection no longer uses clunky checkboxes, but rather proper list items
-- Ctrl-A can now select all mods and jarmods

 ## Text export

-- You can now export your mods as a text list, making it easy to share with others.
+- Export mods as a text list for easy sharing.
-- The list includes mods, and can optionally include links and instance details.
+- List includes mods, optional links, and instance details.
-- Anyone can view the list and manually install mods, regardless of their launcher.
+- Anyone can view and manually install mods, regardless of their launcher.

 # Other

 ## File location (linux)

-- Files moved from `~/.config` to `~/.local/share`
+- Files moved from `~/.config` to `~/.local/share`.
-- There will be auto-migration, and symbolic links so older launcher versions still work seamlessly
+- Auto-migration and symbolic links ensure compatibility with older launcher versions.

 # Fixes

-- The terminal output will now have colored text on Windows too
+- Colored terminal output on Windows.
-- CurseForge mods that don't specify a loader can now be installed
+- CurseForge mods without a loader can now be installed.
-- You can now open instances created in newer versions, in v0.4.1
+- Instances from newer launcher versions can be opened in v0.4.1.
+- Backspace no longer kills running instances without Ctrl.

-- Fixed crash with "Better Discord Rich Presence" mod
+- Fixed crash with "Better Discord Rich Presence" mod.
-- Fixed a launcher panic when launching the game
+- Fixed launcher panics when launching the game.
+- Fixed "java binary not found" macOS error.